sidharthyatish/spring-boot-sample/readme.md

 2. We have `@autowired` `SortAlgorithm` to `BinarySearch`
 3. Thus there is no need to explicitly create an instance of `SortAlgorithm` inside `BinarySearch`.
 4. This would be automatically taken care by Spring as **Setter Injection** (due to absence of constructor, the default injection is setter)
+5. `BinarySearch` is also a `@Component`.
+We can get the instance (which is called a Bean) from the `ApplicationContext` itself.
+6. All the dependencies and their respective instances are injected by Spring.
+Yaaay!!!

 ### How to run?
 Run the main function of `HelloWorldApplication.java`